cu-ecen-aeld/assignments-3-and-later-smsweet66/assignments/assignment7/faulty-oops.md

 # echo "hello_world" > /dev/faulty
+This first part here gives some basic information about what the error is.
+The first line is the most important as it clearly states the error is a NULL pointer dereference.
 ```
 Unable to handle kernel NULL pointer dereference at virtual address 0000000000000000
 Mem abort info: